lupyuen/nuttx-star64/README.md

 TODO: Explore [Run Time Stack Checking](https://cwiki.apache.org/confluence/plugins/servlet/mobile?contentId=139629451#content/view/139629451)

-Check the next section for the Stack Dump analysis...
+Read on to find out what caused the App Stack to overflow...

 # Analyse the Stack Dump for Scheme Interpreter

 TODO: Enable "RTOS Features > Stack Backtrace" in menuconfig (SCHED_BACKTRACE)

-_In the previous section, we saw the Scheme App crashing on NuttX QEMU..._
+_In the previous section, we saw the Scheme App crashing on NuttX QEMU due to Stack Overflow..._

-_What are the Function Calls leading to the crash?_
+_But why?
+What are the Function Calls leading to the crash?_

 Let's construct the Stack Backtrace.
 We search for other Code Addresses in the Stack Dump above...